ubuntu/gnome-calculator/README.md

 Now that your git metadata has been updated you are ready to create a bugfix branch, make your changes, and open a pull request.

-1. All pull requests should go to the edge branch so checkout the edge branch:
+1. All pull requests should go to the stable branch so create your branch as a copy of the stable branch:

 ```
-git checkout -b my-bugfix-branch ubuntu/edge
+git checkout -b my-bugfix-branch ubuntu/stable
 ```

 2. Make your desired changes and push them to your fork: